-Treadmills are motorized, they have belts, shock absorbers and a more complex computer.
+The best treadmills are motorized, they have belts, shock absorbers and a more complex computer.
 They are used at high speeds and high intensities.
 Alongside an annual service, any repair work is likely to cost significantly more.
-You also have to plug a treadmill in, so it’s adding to your electricity bill, although this usually works out at less than $1 per hour, according to most calculations.
+You also have to plug a treadmill in, so it’s adding to your electricity bill, although this usually works out at less than $1 per hour, according to most calculations (opens in new tab).

 A rower is a much more simple machine.
 The computer is an LED set up, there’s no motor (just a chain and a flywheel) and the moving parts are limited to a simple chain, fan and seat.
 Maintenance and replacement are easy.
 Rowing machines aren’t plugged in, they’re powered by the user.
 These factors keep the ongoing costs down.